Virlana Tkacz: Books and translations

+Tkacz and Phipps have also devoted themselves to translating traditional material including: folk tales, songs, incantations and epics.
+In 2014 Yara Arts Group published Still The River Flows: Winter Solstice and Christmas Ritual in a Carpathian Village, a bilingual book with translations by Virlana Tkacz and Wanda Phipps and photography by Alexander Khantaev.
+Maria Sonevytsky, professor of Anthropology and Ethnomusicology at Bard College reviewed the book, saying, "As a book of art featuring Khantaev’s sumptuous visuals and the crystalline verse of these songs, this is an object to covet."

 Yara's work with Buryat artists led Tkacz and Phipps to collaborate with Sayan Zhambalov on Buryat Mongolian translations.
 Their work on shaman chants was recognized by the Witter Bynner Foundation for Poetry Translation Award and led to the publication of their book Shanar: Dedication Ritual of a Buryat Shaman by Parabola Books in 2002.
-The book was published in paperback as Siberian Shamanism: The Shanar Ritual of the Buryats in 2015 and in French as Chamanisme Siberien: Le Rituel du Shanr des Bouriates" in 2017.
+The book was published in paperback as Siberian Shamanism: The Shanar Ritual of the Buryats in 2015 and in French as Chamanisme Siberien: Le Rituel du Shanar des Bouriates in 2017.

+In 2022 a book of Tkacz's own poetry "Three Wooden Trunks" was published by Lost Horse Press.

-Tkacz has published articles in Theatre History Studies, Journal of Ukrainian Studies, Canadian Slavonic Papers, and Canadian-American Slavic Studies and has written about her own work in American Theatre.
+Tkacz has published scholarly articles on the works of Ukrainian avant-garde theater director Les Kurbas in Theatre History Studies, Journal of Ukrainian Studies, Canadian Slavonic Papers, and Canadian-American Slavic Studies and has written about her own work in American Theatre.
 In 2010 she co-edited with Irena Makaryk Modernism in Kyiv: Jubilant Experimentation, a monumental book on the arts of Kyiv in the 1920s published by University of Toronto Press in 2010.
-Uilliam Blacker reviewed the book recently for Harvard Ukrainian Studies and wrote: "Irena Makaryk and Virlana Tkacz’s volume on the dynamic cultural life of Kyiv in the age of modernism represents a momentous achievement in English-language scholarship on Ukrainian culture.
+Uilliam Blacker reviewed the book for Harvard Ukrainian Studies and wrote: "Irena Makaryk and Virlana Tkacz's volume on the dynamic cultural life of Kyiv in the age of modernism represents a momentous achievement in English-language scholarship on Ukrainian culture.
 The volume recovers the neglected but rich modernist culture of Ukraine for the English-speaking reader, but its significance is, by virtue of the scope and framing of the project, also wider than this: in its attention to transnational cultural dynamics and (neo)colonial frameworks and attitudes, the volume represents a corrective to the metropolitan orientation of scholarship on modernist culture."